 If you're spending any time in Palm Springs, you're going to end up at Koffi.
 It's been a local institution for over 20 years, which in coffee terms means it got there before specialty coffee was cool and has stayed relevant the whole time.
 The North Palm Canyon location has the best outdoor seating: sprawling patio, shade, the kind of morning energy where you lose an hour without noticing.

-2. Ernest Coffee, Downtown Palm Springs
+2. Cartel Coffee Lab, Palm Springs

 3. Everbloom, Indio

-If you're basing yourself in Indio and want a morning ritual that doesn't require driving to Palm Springs, this is it.
 Go before 10 AM on weekends.
 It gets busy and the vibe is worth arriving early for.

 A Note on Timing

 In summer, get your coffee run done before 9 AM.
 Not because the shops close, but because standing in a parking lot at 11 AM when it's 108°F is a character-building experience you only need once.
-In winter and spring, mornings in the valley are genuinely perfect: 65°F, clear sky, low wind.
+In winter and spring, mornings in the valley are perfect: 65°F, clear sky, low wind.
 Take the long way back.